drivera123/LDRS500/assignment-2.md

 ## **The Impact of Critical Thinking in my Leadership Context  Paper **

+Critical thinking is an essential component of leadership because there is an intelligence to practice.
+This practical wisdom or phronesis is an intellectual virtue incorporating discernment and judgment and is enhanced through practice.
+How does a leader in your context incorporate critical thinking?
+To prime your thinking, view the following videos \(total of just under 25 minutes\).
+Then explore the website www.criticalthinking.org  These should give you enough information.
+You may also research other sources but remember the emphasis of this paper is on applied critical thinking in your leadership context.

 Due:

-* annotated bibliography & outline - week 3
-* rough draft - week 5
+* rough draft - week 7
-* peer review - week 6
+* peer review - week 8
 * final draft - week 9

 * [ ] ADD intro APA

-To prime your thinking, view the following videos \(total of just under 25 minutes\).
-Then explore the website www.criticalthinking.org  These should give you enough information.
-You may also research other sources but remember the emphasis of this paper is on applied critical thinking in your leadership context.

 * View: Critical Thinking at [https://youtu.be/6OLPL5p0fM](https://youtu.be/6OLPL5p0fM)